 (b) the extent of the connection.

-[Regulation 22A inserted in Gazette 5 Sep 2000 p.
+[Regulation 22A inserted: Gazette 5 Sep 2000 p.
 5056.]

 22B.
 Re-establishment using standard survey marks

 (1) When an authorised survey has been connected to a geodetic station in accordance with regulation 22A any re-establishment of the alignments and boundaries established by the survey may, at the option of the surveyor, be based on that connection.